-Spirals are sorting devices which separate the materials according to their different densities.
-They can be used for a grain size range from approximately 0.04mm to 4mm, with a throughput per spiral of approximately 1t/h to 4t/h.
-If a higher throughput is required, two or three spirals can be combined to form one column.
-Several spiral columns can be joined to form banks of two, four, six or eight with one distributor for the inlets and collector chutes for the outlets.
-Different types of spirals for heavy, middling and light-density products.
+Spirals AKA-SPIN are sorting devices which separate materials according to their density differences.
+They can be used for a grain size range from 60μm up to 2mm, with a throughput per spiral ranging between 1– 4t/h.
+If a higher throughput is required, 2 or 3 spirals can be combined to form one column.

-The slurry (content 10% to 40% solids depending on application) is fed into the spiral from the top.
-Spread on the spiral bottom, it moves down by gravity.
-A transverse flow is directed inwards on the sluice bottom or outside on the slurry surface is superimposed on the main flow.
+The slurry (10% – 40% solids depending on application) is fed into the spiral from the top.
+Spread on the spiral surface, it moves down by gravity.
+A transverse flow is superimposed to the main flow downwards.
 This combination results in a separation of the particles contained in the suspension, depending on their density.
 Particles with a lower specific gravity, such as wood, coal or organic matter, are concentrated in the outer areas of the flow.
-Particles with a higher specific gravity are transported towards the spiral axis.
+Particles with a higher specific gravity are directed towards the spiral axis.

 - Separation of up to 3 fractions: heavy, middling and light density products

 - Wear resistant polyurethane coating of the spiral body

 - Spirals can be designed into columns and banks

 - Ore and mineral sorting

 - Coal processing

 - Sand cleaning